illinois-cs241/illinois-cs241.github.io/_slides/teaching_threads.md

 * `thread` the **value** of the thread **not a pointer to it*
 * `retval` where should I put the resulting value

 Just like waitpid, you want to join all your terminated threads.
-There is no analog of waitpid(-1, ...) because if you need that 'you probably need to rethink your application design.' - man page.
+Calling `pthread_join` on a thread makes your program wait for that thread to finish before continuing.
+There is no analog of waitpid(-1, ...) (which waits for _any_ child process to terminate) because if you need that 'you probably need to rethink your application design.' - man page.

+## Killing threads

+You can guess what happens in `pthread_kill`.

 ## All parallel code